amouat/xsd-validator/README.md

 ```dos
 xsdv test.xsd test.xml
 ```
-If you find it useful and want to install (Linux/Mac only):
+If you find it useful and want to install system wide (Linux/Mac only):

 ```bash
 sudo ant install